smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/06-Google-Colab/README.md

 👉 Open the following github [repository](https://github.com/lewagon/taxi-fare-deep) and follow instructions to try it out yourself.

-🏁 (Optional): When you are done, read these [10 tups for a better colab experience](https://towardsdatascience.com/10-tips-for-a-better-google-colab-experience-33f8fe721b82) to make the best out of Google Collab.
+🏁 (Optional): When you are done, read these [10 tips for a better colab experience](https://towardsdatascience.com/10-tips-for-a-better-google-colab-experience-33f8fe721b82) to make the best out of Google Collab.
 It may prove usefull during your project weeks.